MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 2. On the **Getting started** page, go to the **Upgrade** section, make sure your subscription is selected, and then select the **Upgrade** button at the bottom of the page.
 Wait for the *Trial started* notification to appear. **Hint:** You can click the bell button on the top bar to review your Azure portal notifications.

-3. The next page shows the option to install the agent on virtual machines already in the subscription. **Do nothing here**.
+3. The next page shows the option to install the agent on virtual machines already in the subscription.
+Select **Continue without installing agents** or **Do nothing here**.

 4. Select **Environment settings** from the Management area of the portal menu.